 3.1 Project Status

-A total of 28 Lots were sold during this reporting period, as detailed in Table 1.
-Three of these Lots contain black cockatoo nesting trees that have been identified for retention, with:
+A total of 36 Lots were sold and 24 Lots were settled during this reporting period, as detailed in Table 1.
+None of these lots contained black cockatoo nesting trees that have been identified for retention.